City AQI based on satellite data. No ground level station currently available in Kharkiv.

 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Kharkiv air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Kharkiv air is currently 0 times above the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|